-The Board of Supervisors may request a pre-appointment background check of any applicant if otherwise warranted under the circumstances.
+The Board of Supervisors may require a pre-appointment background check for any position if deemed warranted.
 The cost of the background check will be borne by the City.

 TERMS

 Whenever possible, terms will be set to expire at either yearend or mid-year.
 The same expiration date may apply to all terms of the board, committee, or commission.
 Terms may be adjusted as necessary to maintain staggered expiration dates.